mateuszmikrut/mackeyswap/README.md

 # MacOS keyboard button swap

 This is small tool to remap/swap keys on your macbook on US-Intenational keyboard (not finished)

-ad-hoc-run calls ad-hoc-cmd to remap tilde to its proper place and swaps r cmd with r option
+ad-hoc swaps ~ with § and r cmd with w option